 Where does the programme take place?

-The programme is in the heart of the academic community at Oxford, one of the oldest and most prestigious universities in the world.
-You will study at Wycliffe Hall and enjoy all the benefits of the great city of Oxford.
+The programme is located in Oxford, one of the oldest and most prestigious university cities in the world.
+You will study in and enjoy all the benefits of the great city of Oxford.
+The SCIO offices are in North Oxford, a 15 min walk to the city centre.
+The Vines is located in the Headington neighborhood, a 30 min walk to the city centre.

 Oxford is located 60 to 90 minutes from the centre of London by train or bus.